docker-archive/dockercloud-haproxy/README.md

 ## Version

-- latest: `dockercloud/haproxy:1.2.1`
+The availabe version can be found here: https://hub.docker.com/r/dockercloud/haproxy/tags/
+ - `lasest` is buit againt master brach
+ - `staging` is built againt staging branch
+ - `x.x.x` is built againt git tags on github

-**Attention** : Please *ALWAYS* use a specific image tag that works for you.
-Do *NOT* use `dockercloud/haproxy:latest` in any situation other than testing purpose.
+**Attention** : Please **ALWAYS** use a specific image tag that works for you. **DO NOT** use `dockercloud/haproxy:latest` in any situation other than testing purpose.

 ## Usage